RoganGutwillinger/CSC419-AMS/README.md

     ./ams [path to mesh]

-This prject includes two sample meshes in the `data` directory, `bunny.off` and `decimated-knight.off`.
+This project includes two sample meshes in the `data` directory, `bunny.off` and `decimated-knight.off`.

 ## Implementation